Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Method

-The extracted gait parameters serve as the basis for subsequent data analysis and interpretation.
-Quantitative measured variables such as stride length, cadence, stance time and gait speed can be statistically evaluated.
-Furthermore, the parameters enable the classification of gait patterns and the detection of anomalies, which may be indicative of pathological gait or early-stage motor impairments.

-\subsubsection{Smart Walking Aid - Haptic Feedback and Motion Data}
+\subsubsection{Smart Walking Aid---Haptic Feedback and Motion Data}

-The ESP32 \ac{MCU} receives processed gait event data from the \ac{SFO} via wireless communication using either \ac{BLE} or Wi-Fi.
-The firmware was developed in C/C++ using the Arduino \ac{IDE} and enables the control of two actuators to enable vibration patterns depending on pre-defined overloads.
-Based on predefined relative thresholds, derived from the user’s body weight, the received plantar pressure values from the \ac{SFO} are used to trigger both vibration actuators.
-For instance, if the plantar pressure during the stance phase exceeds 120\% of the expected load distribution, a feedback alert can be activated.
-However, such thresholds are individual to each patient and should be defined by a medical expert~\cite{Thresholds}.
+\textls[-15]{The ESP32 \ac{MCU} receives processed gait event data from the \ac{SFO} via wireless communication using either \ac{BLE} or Wi-Fi.
+The firmware was developed in C/C++ using the Arduino \ac{IDE} and enables the control of two actuators to generate vibration patterns depending on pre-defined overloads.
+In the current prototype implementation, relative pressure thresholds were defined as fixed percentage values of the user’s body weight to ensure consistent triggering conditions during system testing, similar to Mariani et al.~\cite{mariani2013quantitative}, who used a threshold of 5\% of body weight for gait phase detection.
+This constant threshold design served to demonstrate the feedback functionality under controlled conditions and was not intended to represent clinically calibrated loads.
+In future implementations, these thresholds could be dynamically personalized and adapted per gait phase (stance vs. swing) based on baseline load measurements obtained during standing and normal walking.
+However, such thresholds are individual to each patient and thresholds should be defined and validated by medical experts to ensure the detection of clinically relevant overload conditions~\cite{Thresholds}.
 Vibration signals are emitted using a configurable pulse-based pattern.
 Depending on the detected parameter both the intensity and interval of the vibration can be dynamically adapted.
-This customization allows targeted feedback for specific gait abnormalities, such as in-toeing or out-toeing patterns, where intensity can be increases with foot rotation angles.
+This customization allows targeted feedback for specific gait abnormalities, such as in-toeing or out-toeing patterns, where intensity can be increased with foot rotation angles.
 The integrated \ac{IMU}, initialized with the same configuration as in the \ac{SFO}, continuously records motion data for activity recognition.
 This data is also streamed to the smartphone application.
-To extend the functionality, these data could be used in future implementations for activity classification or fall detection.
+To extend the functionality, these data could be used in future implementations for activity classification or fall detection.}